Parameterized Queries

 val ids = NonEmptyList.of(1, 2, 3)

-connection.use { conn =>
+provider.use { conn =>

-(sql"SELECT name, email FROM user WHERE" ++ in("id", ids))
+(sql"SELECT name, email FROM user WHERE " ++ in("id", ids))

 .query[(String, String)]